PLANAR MAGNETIC TECHNOLOGY

 Advanced Thin Film

 Wisdom Audio is one of the first companies to abandon PET (Mylar™) in favor of more advanced materials that have superior dynamic and temperature characteristics.
-Of these, the polyimide family of polymers is the most promising, some of which can handle temperatures in excess of 725°F (385°C) — far in excess of what even the most advanced adhesives could hope to withstand.
+Of these, the polyimide family of polymers is the most promising, some of which can handle temperatures over 725°F (385°C) — far over what even the most advanced adhesives could hope to withstand.
 Fortunately, this is also a temperature range unlikely to be experienced by any planar magnetic driver, except perhaps in the most demanding professional applications.

 Note that larger planar magnetic drivers are never subjected to such a high power/area ratio, and their larger surface area also creates higher sound pressure levels with ease.
 Thus the added cost of the adhesive-free approach is neither necessary nor warranted in larger drivers.